Top tips for flying safely and avoiding Deep Vein Thrombosis (DVT)

 Deep Vein Thrombosis (also known as DVT) is a blood clot that forms in the deep veins of the body, most commonly in the calf muscle of the leg.
 Sometimes there are no symptoms, and clots can be treated with anticoagulant medicines (drugs that reduce clotting).

-There are some warning signs including pain, swelling, a heavy ache and redness/warmth of the skin in the affected area.
+There are some warning signs, such as pain, swelling, a heavy ache and redness/warmth of the skin in the affected area.
 Speedy treatment is crucial, as if it’s left untreated deep vein thrombosis can lead to a much more serious condition called a pulmonary embolism.
 This happens when a blood clot finds its way to the chest, blocking vital blood vessels in the lungs.
 A pulmonary embolism can be fatal, so it’s vital to seek medical help immediately if you’re concerned.

 Why does flying cause DVT?